demisto/content-docs/docs/integrations/scheduled-commands.md

 | args_for_next_run | Dict                  | The arguments to use in the next iteration.
 Will use the input args in case of None             |
 | partial_result    | CommandResults        | CommandResults to return, even though we will poll again                                        |

-One last thing regarding the decorator, to Ignore Scheduled War Room Entries (as indicated below) add `hide_polling_output` as a boolean argument to the command.
+One last thing regarding the decorator, to Ignore Scheduled War Room Entries (as indicated below) add `hide_polling_output` as a boolean argument to the command in the yml file.

 For example see the [cs-falcon-sandbox-scan](https://github.com/demisto/content/blob/849fee1dfe10907158e5c307dd367284accee2a0/Packs/CrowdStrikeFalconSandbox/Integrations/CrowdStrikeFalconSandboxV2/CrowdStrikeFalconSandboxV2.yml#L65) command.